 It also comes with an end-to-end scenario runner, which helps developers visualize and understand the core functioning of the framework.

-With this ever-long list of exceptional features, there is no doubt why developers prefer using Angular JS.
 Although it employs some of the best practices, there is always scope for performance enhancement.
 Let’s look at some optimization tips for AngularJS performance improvement.

 10 AngularJS Performance Optimization Tips